ideafast/stack/README.md

 - [instances](./instances) are the instances of services we run, e.g. zammad.

-[Zammad](https://github.com/zammad/zammad-docker-compose) is used as a submodule to simplify working with their compose file.
-When you first download the repo the `/instances/zammad` folder will be empty and you'll need to initialise it:
+The [IDEAFAST/ETL pipeline](https://github.com/ideafast/ideafast-etl) and [Zammad](https://github.com/zammad/zammad-docker-compose) are used as a
+submodule to simplify working with their compose file.
+When you first download the repo the `/instances/pipeline/ideafast_etl` and `/instances/zammad` folders will be empty and you'll need to initialise it:

 ```
 git submodule update --init --recursive